Take Preparatory Steps

 - Finally, close Netwrix Auditor console.

 During the seamless upgrade from previous versions, Netwrix Auditor preserves its configuration, so you will be able to continue auditing right after finishing the upgrade.
 However, there are some considerations you should examine - they refer to the upgrade process and post-upgrade product operation.
-The issues listed below applicable to both: upgrade from 9.6 and 9.5.
+The issues listed below apply to upgrade from 9.9 and 9.8.

 - After the upgrade you may receive temporary data collection errors – they occur when the program tries to upload collected data to the Audit Database before the database upgrade is finished.